ooker777/docs-1/content/Commands.md

 ## Run command for a repository

 This command is only available if you have more than one repository configured.
 It will allow you to run a command for a specific repository configured in the settings.

+## Refresh registered set

+Allow to update the registered set file from all repository (see [[Github#Configure more than one repository]]), without reloading the plugin or registering the file again.